vbmarko/VileBile/README.md

 - I write in:
     - Python is where I first learned to program.

-    - Julia I learned after becoming annoyed by Python for not having linear algebra in base and have since fallen in love with the syntax as well as the community around it.
+    - Julia I learned because I heard it had nice syntax and was fast.
+I enjoy that it has linear algebra built in.

-    - Matlab I find to be usefull for setting up models of physical systems.
+    - I know verry basic Matlab.

 - I keep a personal blog at: https://medium.com/@markovinkl where I write about anything and everything that happens to peak my interest